Troy Teresak.

 When Arrests Don't Stick: Evaluating Officer Effectiveness Through Prosecutorial Dismissals

 Examines the relationship between individual police officer characteristics and prosecutorial dismissal rates in drug arrests.
-Defense scheduled Summer 2026.
+Defense expected Spring 2027.

-Read more → Under ReviewImmigration, Black Unemployment, and Black Crime: A Structural Analysis
+Read more → In Press — SpringerImmigration, Black Unemployment, and Black Crime: A Structural Analysis

 Read more → In ProgressImpact of Guest Speakers on Student Learning